ONSdigital/dp-frontend-filter-dataset-controller/README.md

 ### Profiling

 An optional `/debug` endpoint has been added, in order to profile this service via `pprof` go library.
-In order to use this endpoint, you will need to enable the flag and provide a valid ZebedeeURL, as it is auth-protected.
-Please, modify the following configuration variables to do so:
+In order to use this endpoint, you will need to enable profiler flag and set a PPROF_TOKEN:

 ```
-export ZEBEDEE_URL=your_zebedee_url
 export ENABLE_PROFILER=true
+export PPROF_TOKEN={generated uuid}
 ```

 Then you can us the profiler as follows:

 1- Start service, load test or if on environment wait for a number of requests to be made.

-2- Send authenticated request and store response in a file (this can be best done in command line like so: `curl <host>:<port>/debug/pprof/heap > heap.out` - see pprof documentation on other endpoints
+2- Send authenticated request and store response in a file (this can be best done in command line like so: `curl <host>:<port>/debug/pprof/heap -H "Authorization: Bearer {generated uuid} > heap.out` - see pprof documentation on other endpoints

 3- View profile either using a web ui to navigate data (a) or using pprof on command line to navigate data (b)
   a) `go tool pprof -http=:8080 heap.out`